gorums/generator-angular-2-crud/README.md

  1 - ``npm install -g yo``

- 2 - Delete the globally installed generator (if is installed by mistake): ``npm uninstall -g generator-angular-2-crud``
+ 2 - Delete the globally installed generator (if was installed by mistake): ``npm uninstall -g generator-angular-2-crud``

  3 - go into your npm root repo  ``cd `npm -g root` ``